matejkaf/Doc/Java_3/04_Arrays_en/01_Arrays.md

 ---
 title: Arrays
-tags: [lecture,java,array]
+tags: [lecture,java,array,3AHITS]
 ---

 > The important thing is not to stop questioning. –Albert Einstein

+* TOC
+{:toc}

-Two step process:
+Creating an array is a two step process:

 -